zed-industries/zed/docs/src/slash-commands.md

 ## Prompts

 - `/default` inserts your default system prompts
-- `/prompt` inserts a prompt from your Promp Library
+- `/prompt` inserts a prompt from your Prompt Library

 ## Workspace

-- `/tabs` insert the contents of an open tab
+- `/tab` insert the contents of an open tab
-- `/file` insert the contents of a file or directory in the workspace
+- `/file` insert the contents of a file or directory
-- `/project` insert project metadata (Summary of `Cargo.toml` for Rust, `package.json` for Node.js, etc.)
+- `/symbols` insert symbols for active tab
+- `/diagnostics` insert errors from the diagnostics panel
+- `/diagnostics --include-warnings` insert errors and warnings from the diagnostic panel
 - `/terminal` insert the contents of a Zed terminal
-- `/symbols` insert symbols from the active tab
-- `/diagnostics` insert errors from the diagnostics panel
-- `/diagnostics --warnings` insert errors and warnings from the diagnostic panel
-- `/symbols` insert symbols tree for the active tab (e.g. functions, classes, etc.)

 ## Workflow